paasar/elevator/clients/js/README.md

     grunt

+Default port is 3333 and it is set in ./bin/www
-To use different than the default port (3333) from commandline, run:
+To use different port from command line, run:
     PORT=3334 grunt

 ## License